-Coronavirus in my community. □ I will keep at least 6 feet from all participants at all times.
+Coronavirus in my community.
+I will keep at least 6 feet from all participants at all times.
 This includes bathrooms, delegation sitting area during competition, picking up food or snacks, Olympic Town, and seating during Opening Ceremony.
 I will not engage in hugging, hand shaking, or high fives. □ I will wear a mask at all times while at Special Olympics Georgia activities.
-I may or not have to wear it during active exercise, warm ups, or during competition. \Box I will wash my hands for 20 seconds or use hand sanitizer before any activities.
-I will wash my hands any time I sneeze, cough, go to the bathroom or get my hands dirty. \square I will avoid touching my face.
-I will cover my mouth when I cough or sneeze and immediately wash my hands after. □ I will not share drinking bottles or towels with other people. □ I understand that no spectators are allowed at any training, competition, or group activity. □I will only share equipment when instructed to.
+I may or not have to wear it during active exercise, warm ups, or during competition. \square I will wash my hands for 20 seconds or use hand sanitizer before any activities.
+I will wash my hands any time I sneeze, $cough, go to the \ bathroom \ or \ get \ my \ hands \ dirty. \ \Box \ I \ will \ avoid \ touching \ my \ face. \ I \ will \ cover \ my \ mouth \ when \ I \ cough \ or$ sneeze and immediately wash my hands after. □ I will not share drinking bottles or towels with other people. □ I understand that no spectators are allowed at any training, competition, or group activity. \square I will only share equipment when instructed to.
 If equipment must be shared, I will only touch the equipment if it is disinfected first.
-If equipment must be shared, the appropriate cleaning supplies must be used to wipe down before the next athlete uses for competition or warmups.
-I agree to contactless pickups.
-Special Olympics Georgia will provide certain materials, HOD packets, tshirts, snacks, water, etc. and understand that there will be no direct contact in picking up these items.
-I will only enter, leave, or move around the check-in and competition areas that my agency is assigned.
-I will continue practicing social distancing while in these areas.
-I will abide by Special Olympics Georgia's housing policy.
+If equipment must be shared, the appropriate cleaning supplies must be used to wipe down before the next athlete uses for competition or warmups. \square I agree to contactless pickups.
+Special Olympics Georgia will provide certain materials, HOD packets, t-shirts, snacks, water, etc. and understand that there will be no direct contact in picking up these items. \square I will only enter, leave, or move around the check-in and competition areas that my agency is assigned.
+I will continue practicing social distancing while in these areas. \square I will abide by Special Olympics Georgia's housing policy.
 Only the same gender will be allowed in each room.
-1 person assigned to a dorm room.
-I will abide by the 10pm curfew. □ I understand that if I do not follow all of these rules, I may not be allowed to participate in Special Olympics Georgia activities during this time. \Box I understand that any medical services needed for sickness or illness while participating at any Special Olympics Georgia event will not be covered by the Special Olympics Georgia insurance carrier, but instead will be covered by the insurance provider of the individual participant.
+I person assigned to a dorm room.
+I will abide by the 10pm curfew. \square I understand that if I do not follow all of these rules, I may not be allowed to participate in Special Olympics Georgia activities during this time. \square I understand that any medical services needed for sickness or illness while participating at any Special Olympics Georgia event will not be covered by the Special Olympics Georgia insurance carrier, but instead will be covered by the insurance provider of the individual participant.
 I HAVE READ THIS RELEASE OF LIABILITY AND ASSUMPTION OF RISK AGREEMENT, FULLY UNDERSTAND ITS TERMS, UNDERSTAND THAT I HAVE GIVEN UP SUBSTANTIAL RIGHTS BY SIGNING IT, AND SIGN IF FREELY AND VOLUNTARILY WITHOUT ANY INDUCEMENT.
-Name of Participant: Date signed: of Farticipant Date signed.
-FOR PARTICIPANTS OF MINORITY AGE (UNDER AGE 18 AT THE TIME OF REGISTRATION) This is to certify that I, as parent/guardian, with legal responsibility for this participant, have read and explained the provisions in this waiver/release to my child/ward including the risks of presence and participation and his/her personal responsibilities for adhering to the rules and regulations for protection against communicable diseases.
+Name of Participant: Participant Signature: Date signed: FOR PARTICIPANTS OF MINORITY AGE (UNDER AGE 18 AT THE TIME OF REGISTRATION) This is to certify that I, as parent/guardian, with legal responsibility for this participant, have read and explained the provisions in this waiver/release to my child/ward including the risks of presence and participation and his/her personal responsibilities for adhering to the rules and regulations for protection against communicable diseases.
 Furthermore, my child/ward understands and accepts these risks and responsibilities.
 I for myself, my spouse, and child/ward do consent and agree to his/her release provided above for all the Releasees and myself, my spouse, and child/ward do release and agree to indemnify and hold harmless the Releasees for any and all liabilities incident to my minor child's/ward's presence or participation in these activities as provided above, EVEN IF ARISING FROM THEIR NEGLIGENCE, to the fullest extent provided by law.
-Name of parent/guardian: Parent guardian/signature: Date signed:
+Name of parent/guardian: